relaycorp/eslint-config/README.md

 ESLint configuration for all Relaycorp JS projects.

-It's insane we have to create a repo and NPM package just for this, but TSLint requires a dedicated NPM module, so we couldn't just add the configuration to [`shared-config`](https://github.com/relaycorp/shared-config).
+It's utterly insane we have to create a repo and NPM package just for this, but ESLint requires a dedicated NPM module, so we couldn't just add the configuration to [`shared-config`](https://github.com/relaycorp/shared-config).